hpanchal092/go_2048/README.md

 ## short term plan

- - make the tiles actually move 😭
+ - ~~make the tiles actually move 😭~~
- - make sure the tiles actually merge with each other
+ - ~~make sure the tiles actually merge with each other~~
- - add comments to everything
+ - add comments to everything (almost done)
- - split things up into smaller functions, specifically in a way that will help me build the algorithm later
+ - split things up into smaller functions, specifically in a way that will help me build the algorithm later (specifically need to rewrite the movement functions to be readable)
- - put things into multiple files so i don't have one large main.go file
+ - put things into multiple files so i don't have one large main.go file (decided not to do this since the file isn't that long anyway)

 ## build instructions

-make sure you have go installed, clone the repo and run `go build` inside the directory. after that you can put the binary or executable wherever you want
+make sure you have go installed, clone the repo and run `go build` or `go install` inside the directory. after that you can put the binary or executable wherever you want